La Romareda: History

 The construction of La Romareda was due to the efforts of the mayor Luis Gómez Laguna, and his successor Cesáreo Alierta, who was the president of Real Zaragoza.
-Their previous ground Estadio Torrero, with a capacity of 20,000, was considered too small.
+Their previous ground Estadio Torrero, with a capacity of 15,000, was considered too small.

 The matter was brought before the city council, who on 9 February 1956 approved the plans to build the stadium.
 The task of building the stadium was given to the construction company Agroman, who in the 15 months it took to build the stadium employed 350 employees.

-Pop Superstar Michael Jackson performed at the stadium during his HIStory World Tour on September 23 1996 in front of 45,000 of attendance.

-Another pop music icon Gloria Estefan performed at the stadium in front of another sold out crowd of 45,000 on her Evolution Tour on October 20, 1996.
+The stadium has been used as a concert venue.
+Michael Jackson performed at the stadium during his HIStory World Tour on September 23 1996 in front of 45,000 of attendance.
+Gloria Estefan performed at the stadium in front of another sold out crowd of 45,000 on her Evolution Tour on October 20, 1996.

 Nets

 La Romareda boasts the bizarre claim to have Europe's deepest goal nets, which stretch back four metres.
 The nets also have a striking blue and white diagonal stripe design.